chibykelaw/African-food-production/README.md

 Dataset source: African food production dataset (FAO website, Food and Agricultural Organisation of the United Nations).

-Project Objectives: Solving the following questions based on the dataset.
+Project Objectives: Resolve the following questions based on the dataset.

 #1.
 What is the total sum of the Animal fats produced in 2014 and 2017 respectively.